awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 **sts:TransitiveTagKeys**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Use this key to compare the transitive session tag keys in the request with those specified in the policy\.
+**Availability** – This key is present in the request when you make a request using temporary security credentials\.
+These include credentials created using any assume\-role operation, or the `GetFederationToken` operation\.
-When you make a request using temporary security credentials, the [request context](reference_policies_elements_condition.md#AccessPolicyLanguage_RequestContext) includes the `[aws:PrincipalTag](reference_policies_condition-keys.md#condition-keys-principaltag)` context key\.
+When you make a request using temporary security credentials, the [request context](reference_policies_elements_condition.md#AccessPolicyLanguage_RequestContext) includes the `aws:PrincipalTag` context key\.
 This key includes a list of [session tags](id_session-tags.md), [transitive session tags](id_session-tags.md#id_session-tags_role-chaining), and role tags\.
 Transitive session tags are tags that persist into all subsequent sessions when you use the session credentials to assume another role\.
 Assuming one role from another is called [role chaining](id_roles_terms-and-concepts.md#iam-term-role-chaining)\.
 You can use this condition key in a policy to require setting specific session tags as transitive when assuming a role or federating a user\.